USDA Child Care Food Program

 Claim Submission

 USDA forms are easy to follow and submit.
-ITFDC will train you how to fill out the enrollment forms and how to complete your menus online from any computer with internet access using Minute Menu Web HX or using bubble menus-paper forms.
+ITFDC will train you how to fill out the enrollment forms and how to complete your menus online from any computer with internet access using the online KidKare system or using menus-paper forms.

 Enrollment